WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 Wallets coinjoining a lot will benefit the most from this feature, as the vast majority of their keys will be skipped, reducing the number of blocks to download because of false-positive matches.

 Once the wallet is opened, the skipped keys will be tested in the background, in the case that some funds have been received on those keys.
-Users in that case would see their balance update automatically after some time.
+Users in that edge case would see their balance update automatically after some time.
 A log message `Wallet is fully synchronized.` indicates when the verification process finishes.

 :::tip You can disable it!